floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Find A Sex Offender Near Me in Florida?

-In 1997, Florida's Public Safety Information Act was passed to alert Florida residents about sex offenders in the state.
-To this end, all sex offenders in the State of Florida were documented by the Florida Department of Law Enforcement (FDLE), and these records became public.
+In 1997, Florida's Public Safety Information Act was passed to alert residents about sex offenders in the state.
+To this end, the Florida Department of Law Enforcement (FDLE) documented all sex offenders in the state, and these records became public.
 Citizens of Florida may access sex offender information online, by mail, or in person.

 Online

 The Florida Department of Law Enforcement manages a public website where the details of registered sex offenders/predators are posted.
-Interested persons will be able to see the offender's photo and other descriptions about the predator.
-Florida residents can also sign up on the Florida Offender Alert System where an email notification will be sent when a sex offender moves within a certain radius stated by the subscriber, or anywhere in the state.
-Lastly, a person's criminal history can be accessed on the FDLE website, and charges apply.
+Users may view the offender's photo and other descriptions of the predator.
+Florida residents may also sign up for the Florida Offender Alert System, which typically sends an email notification when a sex offender moves within a certain radius stated by the subscriber or anywhere in the state.
+Lastly, a person's criminal history may be accessed on the FDLE website, and charges apply.

 By Mail